 So in our off season (generally November and December, but can start earlier and can be extended, depending on what our calendar looks like for the new season) they get a daily walk lasting around an hour, and get the chance just to be dogs.
 We also aim for one core fitness session a week with them to help maintain a base level of fitness.
 We also let them go on runs with Iain but they don’t pull as much if at all.

 We start adding in equipment training too, this is all done on low height to start with to help build fitness.
-Over the three months the jump heights are then be
+Over the three months, the jump heights are then

 Onto competing season, through the summer we are at shows most weekends with each dog doing 6-8 runs over two days depending on the show, there are also a couple of longer shows which are a week long.
 For this we up their food to help with the extra work they are doing.
 We still feed raw even when we are away in the caravan, we have a 12v fridge which is perfect for their food to fit in for a week.
 We have also got food delivered to the longer shows!

-We have been sent so many links saying that raw feeding is dangerous to us and our 7 year old daughter as the dogs will be carrying disease from the meat.
-In the 9 years we have been feeding raw none of us have got ill, we treat it like you would any raw meat, keep frozen, defrost in the fridge and keep refrigerated.
+We have been sent so many links saying that raw feeding is dangerous to us and our seven year old daughter as the dogs will be carrying disease from the meat.
+In the nine years we have been feeding raw none of us have got ill, we treat it like you would any raw meat, keep frozen, defrost in the fridge and keep refrigerated.

 Wash your hands, wipe the side down, wash the dogs bowls after feeding, and if the meat smells off don’t feed it, which it never is, as all the raw food we have ever got is from passionate companies.